-No, if money is tight, you are not going to be able to afford organic produce and grass-fed meat but those aren’t the only ways to eat healthily.
+No, if money is tight, you will not be able to afford organic produce and grass-fed meat, but those aren’t the only ways to eat healthily.
 Eating healthy is more about time than money.

 If you’re going to eat healthily and cheaply, yes, it takes longer than microwaving a frozen dinner.
 But it does not mean spending hours in the kitchen slaving away after a full day of work.

 Scrambling some eggs and adding some frozen spinach takes five minutes.
-Mixing a can of tuna with some chickpeas and a little-chopped onion takes five minutes.
+Mixing a can of tuna with chickpeas and a little-chopped onion takes five minutes.

-We’re all tired but we still shower, we still do laundry, we still clean our homes.
-Why does feeding ourselves seem less important than those things?
+We’re all tired but still shower, do laundry, and clean our homes.
+So why does feeding ourselves seem less important than those things?
 Because it certainly isn’t.
 Anyone can eat healthy food without killing their budget or spending hours in the kitchen.
 Make feeding yourself a priority.

 Konig von Flandern: Andrew’s direct-from-Germany beer!

-Nerd Fitness Is Cholesterol Killing Us: A great article debunking the decades old cholesterol myth.
+Nerd Fitness Is Cholesterol Killing Us: An excellent article debunking the decades-old cholesterol myth.

 The 4-Hour Chef: Tim Ferriss’ great cookbook for beginners.

-Gordon Ramsey’s Ultimate Cookery Course: Gordon will teach you the basics step by step.
-Available in Youtube.
+Gordon Ramsey’s Ultimate Cookery Course: Gordon will teach you the basics.
+Available on Youtube.

-Good Eats: A great show for science nerds.
+Good Eats is an excellent show for science nerds.
 Alton is the Bill Nye of cooking!